Has someone asked you if you have your GED? Or if you want to get your GED? While these are common questions, they are the wrong questions to ask.

 Why Do Employers Ask for a GED?

-Employers, education administrations and institutions of higher education incorrectly ask whether an applicant has his or her “GED.”
-Having proof of a high school credential is essential for many careers and postsecondary education opportunities.
+However, employers, education administrations, and institutions of higher education incorrectly ask whether an applicant “has their GED.”
+Proof of a high school credential is essential for many careers and postsecondary education opportunities.
 However, the GED is a test—not something earned.

 High School Equivalency Diploma Courses at Workforce Essentials

 To help you prepare for the HiSET, Workforce Essentials provides free test preparation courses so you can brush up on all of the necessary skills required for the test.

-For more information about Adult Education, please contact us @ 1.800.826.3177.
+For more information about Adult Education, please call us at 1-800-826-3177